AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 ### 3.  `parse_taxonomy.py` parses the abstracts of the articles for species names

-#### Data Preparation
-1. Loading Filtered Articles: The dataset containing filtered taxonomic articles was loaded from a pre-processed pickle file (filtered_articles.pkl).
-This dataset includes articles that had already been filtered based on their relevance to taxonomy through a keyword-based process.

-2. Abstract Conversion: The abstracts in the dataset were stored in an inverted index format, which is a structured and compressed representation of the text.
+The abstracts in the dataset were stored in an inverted index format, which is a structured and compressed representation of the text.
 To facilitate the parsing process, these indexed abstracts needed to be converted back into plain text.
-The script iterated over each article and checked if the abstract was available in an inverted index format.
-* If the abstract was present, the `inverted_index_to_text` function from the `prep_taxonomy` package was used to reconstruct the full abstract text.
-* If no abstract was available, a `None` value was assigned to that entry.
 The converted abstracts were then added to the dataframe in a new column, `abstract_full_text`, providing easy access to the full text for subsequent processing.

-#### Taxonomic Subject Parsing
-3. GBIF Taxonomic Backbone: The GBIF (Global Biodiversity Information Facility) taxonomic backbone was used as the reference for identifying taxonomic subjects within the articles.
+The GBIF (Global Biodiversity Information Facility) taxonomic backbone was used as the reference for identifying taxonomic subjects within the articles.
 This backbone includes a comprehensive list of species names and higher taxa, which are crucial for determining if an article mentions a recognized species.

-The backbone was pre-processed using the `preprocess_backbone` function from the `prep_taxonomy` package, ensuring that the data was clean and structured for efficient parsing.

-4. Parsing Articles for Taxonomy: The core of the workflow involved parsing both the abstract and title of each article for mentions of species recorded in the GBIF taxonomic backbone.
-This was achieved through the `parse_for_taxonomy` function, which:
+We parsed both the abstract and title of each article for mentions of species recorded in the GBIF taxonomic backbone.
+This was done using regular expressions: scanning the text for any word groups capitalized like *Genus species*, matching candidates to the GBIF taxonomic backbone, and scanning the text again for further mentions of other species of the same genus, structured like *G. species*.

-Searched each article's title and abstract for references to species or other taxonomic entities.
-Cross-referenced these mentions with the GBIF backbone to confirm if the mentioned species or taxa were officially recognized.
-The function added metadata to the articles, indicating which species or taxonomic subjects were identified in each article.
+This way, we added metadata to the articles, indicating which species or taxonomic subjects were identified in each article.

 ### 4.  `get_authors.py` which extracts the authors from these articles
 #### Global Author Extraction